MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-intermittent-connection-timeouts-availability-groups.md

 SQL Server may be busy, for several reasons, and doesn't service the mirroring endpoint connection within the availability group `SESSION_TIMEOUT` period, resulting in the connection timeout.
 Some causes are:

-- SQL Server experiences 100% CPU utilization.
-SQL or some other application is driving CPU for seconds at a time.
+- SQL Server experiences 100% CPU utilization which means that SQL or some other application is driving CPU for seconds at a time.

 - SQL Server experiences non-yielding scheduler events.